Andrea/andrea.github.io/_posts/2020-12-16-history-dotnet.markdown

 ---
 author: roundcrisis
-date: 2020-08-15 20:48:00+00:00
+date: 2020-12-16 20:48:00+00:00
 layout: post
-title: Chasing a trail or chasing our tail: History of .net from a PL perspective
+title: Chasing a trail or chasing our tail History of .net from a PL perspective
 categories:
 - .net
 - history of programming languages